cliosight/cliosight_templates/json_examples/survey/README.md

    ``` sql
    select * from survey;
    ```
-8. Charts for reports with other SQL queries
+8. Charts for reports with other SQL queries.
+For instance,
       SQL query:
    ``` sql
    select * from survey where prompt_engg = 'yes' and job_role = 'Technical';